 An AMP page (Accelerated Mobile Page) is designed for campaigns targeted primarily at mobile users, which help you keep your visitors’ attention with loading times of under 1 second.

-Note: This feature is available exclusively for our Enterprise subscribers.
+Note: This feature is available exclusively for our Converting subscribers.
 Click here to get in touch with our team for more details.

 Because AMP was created to increase page load speeds, the page size has to stay under 75 KB and any HTML used on AMP pages has to be specifically tailored to work on AMP pages, since they are structurally different from regular pages.

 For Google Search.
 If you would like the visitors that arrive on your page from a Google Search result to have both, a non-AMP (for desktop visitors) and an AMP version of the same page (for visitors from mobile devices), you can do so by following the instructions below.